Profilbild Amadeus Bramsiepe

 Research focus

-Emulsions are widely used in the food sector.
 Many milk and milk-based products are oil-in-water emulsions.
-These emulsions are thermodynamically unstable, which is why separation of the oil and water phases occurs over time.
-Emulsifying food ingredients such as lecithin are therefore used to stabilize the interface.
-In milk, for example, the oil phase is crystalline at room temperature, which contributes to its familiar mouthfeel.
-In contrast, vegetable oils are liquid at room temperature.
+These emulsions are thermodynamically unstable, which is why the oil and water phases separate over time.
+Emulsifying food components such as lecithin are therefore used to stabilize the interface.
+In milk, the triglyceride phase is crystalline and partially crystalline at room temperature, which contributes to its familiar mouthfeel.
+In contrast, in typical milk alternatives, the vegetable oils in the disperse phase are liquid at room temperature.
 The aim of my work is to improve product and process design in order to increase the stability and acceptance of plant-based food emulsions.
-To this end, I am investigating the crystallization behavior of the vegetable triglyceride phase, the presence of added minor components and the properties of the stabilized interface.
+To do this, I investigate the crystallization behavior of the plant-based triglyceride phase using plant-based emulsifiers and the presence of added minor components.

 Methods

-The emulsions are produced with rotor-stator systems or high-pressure homogenizers.
-This allows droplet sizes from a few nanometers to a few micrometers to be achieved.
-The characterization of the droplets/particles is done with a polarization microscope equipped with a heating/cooling stage.
-The crystallization processes can be investigated in temperature ranges from -196 °C to +420 °C at different heating/cooling rates (0.01 to 50 K/min).
-A polarization unit allows crystalline structures to be distinguished from liquid droplets.
-What excites me about this characterization is the direct observation of process procedures, and not, as is usually the case, an interpretation with the help of outgoing and incoming information.
+The emulsions are produced using rotor-stator systems, high-pressure homogenization or membrane emulsification.
+This enables droplet sizes of the dispersed phase to be achieved from a few nanometers to a few micrometers.
+The droplets are characterized using a polarization microscope equipped with a heating/cooling table.
+Crystallization processes can be examined at different heating and cooling rates (0.01 to 50 K/min).
+The polarization causes crystalline structures to appear green or yellow in the images taken, which allows them to be distinguished from colorless liquid droplets.
+I am interested in the direct observation of processes, and not, as is usually the case, the interpretation of incoming and outgoing information.

 Publications